ClickHouse/ClickHouse/docs/en/operations/backup.md

 ---
 sidebar_position: 49
-sidebar_label: Data Backup
+sidebar_label: Data backup and restore
 ---

-# Data Backup
+# Data backup and restore

 While [replication](../engines/table-engines/mergetree-family/replication.md) provides protection from hardware failures, it does not protect against human errors: accidental deletion of data, deletion of the wrong table or a table on the wrong cluster, and software bugs that result in incorrect data processing or data corruption.
 In many cases mistakes like these will affect all replicas.
 ClickHouse has built-in safeguards to prevent some types of mistakes — for example, by default [you can’t just drop tables with a MergeTree-like engine containing more than 50 Gb of data](server-configuration-parameters/settings.md#max-table-size-to-drop).
 However, these safeguards do not cover all possible cases and can be circumvented.